agilebeat-inc/maprover--data-amass/README.md

 The file `driver.py` has example code showing how the parts work together.

+## Installation

+Run the script `pkginstall.sh` to install the pipeline-1 code as a Python module (this helps avoid tricky file-path issues).

 ## Dataset organization

 After downloading some images, it may be useful to do a little quality control.
 Especially for negative datasets, there may be (practically) empty images which are not informative for training.
 The script `post_filtering.py` can automate cleanup of such files; consult its help documentation for details.
 Basically, we can filter by image size or entropy.